jonashackt/mac-to-linux/README.md

 Other strategies to get to your documents using Linux:

 If you only want to get single documents and download them to your desktop, there's a simple web interface you can enable inside your Remarkable tablet's settings.
 Just head over to `Settings / Storage` and enable `USB web interface`.
 My remarkable is now accessible via http://10.11.99.1/ and I can download single documents easily.

+We can even create a Gnome Dock Icon to link to the Remarkable web interface: https://askubuntu.com/questions/1045723/how-to-add-website-url-shortcut-to-ubuntu-dock-on-ubuntu-18-04 ([here's an icon](https://www.reddit.com/r/RemarkableTablet/comments/m063iu/i_was_tired_of_the_macos_app_icon_so_i_redesigned/) if you'd like)